Why New Zealand?

-New Zealand is appealing to many people, and travelers who visit and get to know Aotearoa and its people often find that their hearts get left behind somewhere between its shorelines.
+New Zealand is appealing to many people.
+Travellers who visit and get to know Aotearoa, the land of the long white cloud, and its people often find that their hearts get left behind somewhere between its shorelines.
 Made up of two rather remote islands (and many smaller ones) and with a population of just over four million people, it is not the most accessible place in the world to visit.
 Yet, despite (and perhaps because of) it’s geographical location, it remains one of the world’s greatest tourist destinations.
 What makes this such a magical place to visit?
 The answers are many but when asked, most people usually refer to:

-- The history – If you are a keen adventure racer and have followed the history of the sport from it’s beginnings you will know that New Zealand has produced (and continues to produce) some of the best athletes and teams that the sport has ever seen.
-GODZone sets the stage for future teams to make their own history.
+- The history – A keen adventure racer who has followed the history of the sport from it’s beginnings will know that New Zealand has produced (and continues to produce) some of the best events, athletes and teams that the sport has ever seen

 New Zealand & Adventure Racing